3 Ways to Move to Canada Without Work Experience

 • Have a transcript and official letter from your DLI proving you've completed the requirements to obtain your qualification;

-• The time your PGWP would be valid coincides with the length of time your qualification program took.
+• The time your PGWP would be valid coincides with the time your qualification program took.
 Below is a relatively simple guide on how long you can work out the length of your work permit.

 Determining the Length of Your PGWP